helm/helm/docs/kubernetes_distros.md

 Helm works with [Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/kubernetes-helm).
 If using an RBAC-enabled AKS cluster, you need [a service account and role binding for the Tiller service](https://docs.microsoft.com/en-us/azure/aks/kubernetes-helm#create-a-service-account).

+## IKS

+Helm works with [IBM Cloud Kubernetes Service](https://cloud.ibm.com/docs/containers?topic=containers-getting-started).
+IKS cluster enables RBAC by default and this means you will need [a service account and role binding for the Tiller service](https://cloud.ibm.com/docs/containers?topic=containers-helm#public_helm_install).

 ## Ubuntu with 'kubeadm'

 Kubernetes bootstrapped with `kubeadm` is known to work on the following Linux